zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 For the last three months, I've been working at <a href="http://makersacademy.com">Makers Academy</a> as a programming coach.

 I spend part of my time working with students who have asked me for help.
-My goal in these interactions is for the student to learn to learn.
+My goal is for the student to learn to learn.
 To improve my ability to help with this, I wrote down a process that I follow.
 The process has changed as I've learnt more.
 Here's the latest version:

 ### Process